 Our updated Tax Strategy Report, which will include information on the tax we paid in 2022, how we manage our tax affairs and the governance and management of tax risk, will be published by 31 May 2023.
-Information on our tax charge and effective tax rate can be found on pages 306 to 308 (note B3) of our 2022 Annual Report and Accounts.
+Information on our tax charge and effective tax rate can be found on pages 306 to 308 (note B3).